 A resume is not the only document that can be used to apply for a job, some candidates prefer to use a CV (Curriculum Vitae).
 Many people consider resumes and CVs the same thing since they are used for the same purpose, however, these documents have some specific differences and they are not always interchangeable.
 Specialists distinguish several particular aspects which include the following:

-A resume can be accompanied with other documents, such as a:
+A resume can be accompanied by other documents, including the following:

 The formatting is important, however, the content of the reference list is more important.
 The list should contain the reference names, their position and the name of the company they work for, and their contact information.
 In this case, a telephone number and an email would be enough.